simondoesstuff/ooad-2025/README.md

 **Run**: jars are located (after built) in `build/libs`
 eg: to run task project1b, `java -jar build/libs/project1b.jar`

+## Utilities

+PlantUML is included in the nix flake to render UML diagrams from .puml files.
+`plantuml file.puml` to render it into a png, `file.png` in the same directory.

 # Project Details

 ### Project1